Aman Dangat: Resistance to policies

 To facilitate colonial administration, the villagers of Sabtang and Vuhus were relocated to San Vicente and San Felix in the town of Ivana in 1785.
 It was during this year that Aman Dangat first got into trouble with the Spanish authorities as he asked why he should follow Spanish policies.
 He defied the Spanish policies and initially it was a show of force as he probed the weaknesses and strength of the Spanish authorities.
 In 1789, the third governor of Batanes Joaquin del Castillo decreed that the Ivatans should live in the newly laid towns, change their attire and customs, and adopt the Spanish government system.
 The natives were to obey the law by means of obedience to the governor as the king's representative.

 He was offended by the decree as he was the chieftain of Malakdang.
-As a result, he and about 150 men surrounded the mission house of Dominican priest Father Bartolome Artiguez and demanded to know if the governor has a plan to arrest him.
+As a result, he and about 150 men surrounded the mission house of Dominican priest Father Bartolome Artiguez and demanded to know if the governor had a plan to arrest him.
 The priest assured him that there was no such plan.
 Aman Dangat also asked Governor del Castillo the same question, and the governor assured him that there was no such plan, telling him that he should not hesitate to appeal to the governor if he felt unfairly treated in any way.